It’s no secret that motherhood comes with many challenges. I didn’t know just how hard being a...

 When you create systems, you begin to consistently and intentionally create ways to streamline tasks within your business.
 What is a system?
 A system is just a process, method, or procedure designed to achieve a specific result.
 So, you might have a system in place for taking out the garbage in your house, or maybe you have a system for paying your employees.

-Another example of system creation is to create Standard Operating Procedures.
+Another example of system creation is to develop Standard Operating Procedures.
 One idea might be for you to create a standard operating procedure for how you create blocks of time on your calendar to batch tasks or block time on your calendar devoted to a particular client.

 This seems like a pretty easy-to-do, right?
 In my work, I find that most entrepreneurs work backward by creating a business, then backtracking to put systems in place.
 It’s painful.
 Trust me, I’ve done it.
 10/10 do not recommend it.
 There are a lot of tools out there.
 The more you understand your business, the more sure you can be that you can find the right tool to help you put practices into place.